Screen cleaning

 Combined Sewage Overflow chamber with jet cleaning systemCSO Screens

 Combined Sewage Overflow chamber with jet cleaning systemCSO chambers allow the water level to rise naturally in times of heavy rain and then diver into an overflow pipe.
 The excess water is then piped away to either be stored in attenuation tanks or to be discharged at predefined points into the sea or waterways.
-The CSO system, therefore, prevents sewage water from discharging where it is not wanted for example, in the street!
+The CSO system, therefore, prevents sewage water from discharging where it is not wanted, for example in the street!

 Combined Sewage Overflow chamber with jet cleaning systemA vital part of a CSO chamber is the screening system.
 This removes solids from the overflow water and keeps them within the sewage system rather than the overflow system.
 This prevents solid waste from being discharged into waterways.
 In effect, the screens keep the worst of waste within the sewage system proper.